 In July 2013, the Company sold an aggregate of \$100.0 million principal amount of 4.25% Convertible Senior Notes due 2018 (the "2018 Notes").
 The 2018 Notes are senior unsecured obligations of the Company paying interest semi-annually in arrears on August 1 and February 1 of each year at a rate of 4.25% per annum and will mature on August 1, 2018.
-The initial conversion rate for the 2018 Notes is 114.3674 shares of JAKKS common stock per \$1,000 principal amount of notes, equivalent to an initial conversion price of approximately \$8.74 per share of common stock, subject to adjustment in certain events.
+The initial and still current conversion rate for the 2018 Notes is 114.3674 shares of JAKKS common stock per \$1,000 principal amount of notes, equivalent to an initial conversion price of approximately \$8.74 per share of common stock, subject to adjustment in certain events.
 Upon conversion, the 2018 Notes will be settled in shares of the Company's common stock.
 Holders of the 2018 Notes may require that the Company repurchase for cash all or some of their notes upon the occurrence of a fundamental change (as defined in the 2018 Notes).
-The Company used \$61.0 million of the approximate \$96.0 million in net proceeds from the offering to repurchase at par \$61.0 million principal amount of the net proceeds has been used for general corporate purposes.
-In April 2016, the Company repurchased and retired approximately \$0.6 million principal amount of the 2018 Notes.
+During April and May of 2016 the Company repurchased and retired an aggregate of approximately \$0.7 million principal amount of the 2018 Notes.

 In June 2014, the Company sold an aggregate of \$115.0 million principal amount of 4.875% Convertible Senior Notes due 2020 (the "2020 Notes").
 The 2020 Notes are senior unsecured obligations of the Company paying interest semi-annually in arrears on June 1 and December 1 of each year at a rate of 4.875% per annum and will mature on June 1, 2020.
-The initial conversion rate for the 2020 Notes is 103.7613 shares of our common stock per \$1,000 principal amount of notes, equivalent to an initial conversion price of approximately \$9.64 per share of common stock, subject to adjustment in certain events.
+The initial and still current conversion rate for the 2020 Notes is 103.7613 shares of our common stock per \$1,000 principal amount of notes, equivalent to an initial conversion price of approximately \$9.64 per share of common stock, subject to adjustment in certain events.
 Upon conversion, the 2020 Notes will be settled in shares of the Company's common stock.
 Holders of the 2020 Notes may require that the Company repurchase for cash all or some of their notes upon the occurrence of a fundamental change (as defined in the 2020 Notes).
-The Company received net proceeds of approximately \$110.4 million from the offering of which \$24.0 million was used to repurchase 3.1 million shares of the Company's common stock under a prepaid forward purchase contract and \$39.0 million was used to redeem the remaining outstanding principal amount of then outstanding convertible senior notes at maturity in November 2014.
-The remainder of the net proceeds has been used for general corporate purposes.
-In January 2016, the Company repurchased and retired \$2.0 million principal amount of the 2020 Notes.
+In January 2016, the Company repurchased and retired an aggregate of \$2.0 million principal amount of the 2020 Notes.

 On January 1, 2016, the Company adopted ASU 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs," which requires that debt issuance costs related to a recognized debt liability to be presented on the balance sheet as a direct deduction from the debt liability, similar to the presentation of debt premiums and discounts.
 ASU 2015-03 applies retrospectively and does not change the recognition and measurement requirements for debt issuance costs.
-As a result the Company reclassified \$5.8 million of debt issuance costs previously included in other long term assets to convertible senior notes, net on its condensed consolidated financial statements as of December 31, 2015.
+As a result, the Company reclassified \$5.8 million of debt issuance costs previously included in other long term assets to convertible senior notes, net on its condensed consolidated financial statements as of December 31, 2015.

-The fair value of the 2018 Notes as of December 31, 2015 and March 31, 2016 was approximately \$102.0 million and \$97.2 million, respectively, based upon the most recent quoted market price.
-The fair value of the 2020 Notes as of December 31, 2015 and March 31, 2016 was approximately \$112.3 million and \$107.1 million, respectively, based upon the most recent quoted market price.
+The fair value of the 2018 Notes as of December 31, 2015 and June 30, 2016 was approximately \$102.0 million and \$105.2 million, respectively, based upon the most recent quoted market price.
+The fair value of the 2020 Notes as of December 31, 2015 and June 30, 2016 was approximately \$112.3 million and \$111.5 million, respectively, based upon the most recent quoted market price.
 The fair value of the convertible senior notes is considered to be a Level 2 measurement on the fair value hierarchy.